A Complete Guide to Electric Car Maintenance

 Do electric cars need oil?

-As with petrol and diesel, EVs don’t require oil.
+Unlike petrol and diesel cars, EVs don’t require oil.
 That’s because there are far fewer moving parts in an EV, which means there aren’t components rubbing together.
 That means your car leaking or running dry of oil is one less thing to worry about.

 Do EVs require an MOT?